SuboptimalEng/cpp-tutorials/README.md

 ## Why am I learning C++?

 I started my career in TypeScript as a full-stack web developer.
-Got bored a few years ago and started transitioning to working in computer graphics.
-C++ is the "lingua franca" of graphics programming so I figured I should be familiar with how it works.
+Got bored a few years ago and transitioned to working in computer graphics.
+C++ is the "lingua franca" of graphics programming so I decided to get comfortable with it.

 Additionally, as an engineer, it's always good to be familiar with a statically typed langauge -- especially, if you've spent your entire career